dog-coin/home/index.md

 ### Future development plan

-With dogΠcoin, we will conduct mainnet mapping in the future.
-Of course, it is different from dogecoin.
-We will be based on the MimbleWimble protocol and optimize on this basis.
+In the future, we will establish dogπswap.
+Of course, its functions are in the confidential stage.

 This will be a long-term development work.